 The business and affairs of the Company

 The policies adopted for the management of the main existing projects

-The main tax and reporting policies, as well as the criteria to be followed for the preparation of financial information for the fiscal year prior to the effective date of spin-off.
+The main tax and reporting policies, as well as the criteria to be followed for the preparation of financial information for the fiscal year before the effective date of the spin-off.

 Approval of the basis and terms of the split

 Corresponding reduction of the variable part of the Company's capital